ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 Active Login comes with predefined views that you can use, but maybe you'd rather use your own views to customize layout or behavior.

-The UI is bundled into the package as a Razor Class Library, a technique that allows to [override the parts you want to customize](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-2.1&tabs=visual-studio#override-views-partial-views-and-pages).
+The UI is bundled into the package as a Razor Class Library, a technique that allows you to [override the parts you want to customize](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-2.1&tabs=visual-studio#override-views-partial-views-and-pages).
 The Views and Controllers that can be customized can be found in the [GitHub repo](https://github.com/ActiveLogin/ActiveLogin.Authentication/tree/main/src/ActiveLogin.Authentication.BankId.AspNetCore/Areas/ActiveLogin).

 To override the default UI your web project, create the following folder:
 `Areas/ActiveLogin/Views/Shared`